martyboggs/threejs-world/_posts/2017-02-14-how-i-made-a-3d-ragdoll-game-with-javascript.md

 ---
 I love animated violence.
 I find it's a great stress reliever.
 While others do yoga or meditate, I prefer taking my frustration out on zombie hordes.
-One of the first FPSs I played was Doom and I was too scared to play at night time.
+The first FPS I played was Doom and I was too scared to play at night.
 I was terrified of getting surprised by one of those bull-like, pink demons.
 However, hurling your or your countryman's body down flights of stairs or impaling them with spears as digitized blood pours out and covers the whole playfield has consequences IRL.